bjhytrek/docs/gettingStarted.md

 * Amphetamine: https://itunes.apple.com/us/app/amphetamine/id937984704?mt=12&ign-mpt=uo%3D4
 	* I have found this better than Xaffeine, but needs a very little bit of config

+## Install LDSJS
+The ldsjs library allows you to install starter kits for Javascript-based projects, like React.js or Angular.js.
+It also makes it simple to create new components within those projects.
+Ldsjs is maintained by the front-end stack team.
+1. Make sure you set NPM to use our local NPM repo first:
+* `npm config set registry https://registry.npmjs.org/`
+2. Install ldsjs globally
+* `npm i -g ldsjs`

 ## Get added to the moFed groups:
 * Slack - #mofed channel in CSP